tildemark/tildemark.github.io/_posts/2025-11-23-building-a-robust-cloud-dev-environment-on-oci-always-free.md

 | 0.0.0.0/0 | TCP | 81 | NPM (Temporary) |
 | 0.0.0.0/0 | TCP | 25565 | Minecraft |
 | 0.0.0.0/0 | TCP | 9090 | Cockpit |

-> Omit Minecraft if you are not confident of your IP being exposed.
-{: .prompt-tip }

 {: .prompt-warning }
 **Security Note:** Do not open ports 5432 (Postgres), 6379 (Redis), or 9000 (Portainer) here.
 We will keep those internal for security.
 Remove NPM after you set it up from the NPM interface.